esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/02-introduction-to-agile.md

 ---
-title: "Introduction to agile"
+title: "Introduction to Agile"
 teaching: 10
 exercises: 20
 questions:
-- "What is 'agile'?"
+- "What is 'Agile'?"
-- "Why should I work in an agile way?"
+- "Why should I work in an Agile way?"
 objectives:
 - "List drawbacks of Waterfall model"
 - "Describe Agile Manifesto"
 - "List benefits of following Agile manifesto"
 keypoints:
-- "The agile manifesto provides good pointers for successfully working on software projects as a team"
+- "The Agile manifesto provides good pointers for successfully working on software projects as a team"
 ---
 # Waterfall model
 Typically, many real-world (software development) projects